jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 **Holiday and leave record**

 ### 81 Holiday and leave record
-(1) An employer must keep a holiday and leave record that complies with this section.
+(1)
-(2) The holiday and leave record must contain the following information for each employee:
+(2) An employer must at all times keep a holiday and leave record showing, in the case of each employee employed by the employer, the following information:
   (a) the name of the employee:
   (b) the date on which the employee’s employment commenced:
-  (c) the days on which the employee actually works, if the information is relevant to the calculation of entitlements or payment for entitlements under this Act:
+  (c) the number of hours worked each day in a pay period and the pay for those hours:
   (d) the employee’s current entitlement to annual holidays:
   (e) the date on which the employee last became entitled to annual holidays:
   (f) the employee’s current entitlement to sick leave: